 South Branch Wind Farm has an installed capacity of 30 megawatts (MW) — enough to power thousands of average Ontario homes with clean energy each year.

 South Branch Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-South Branch represents a capital investment of approximately $51 million and has dispersed $219,000 in cumulative payments to local governments through 2017.
-The project created hundreds of full-time equivalent jobs during construction as well as five permanent jobs.
-Through 2017, approximately $3.9 million spent has been spent within 50 miles of the wind farm.
+South Branch represents a capital investment of approximately $51 million and has dispersed $280,000 in cumulative payments to local governments through 2018.
+The project created 35 full-time equivalent jobs during construction as well as two permanent jobs.
+Through 2018, approximately $4.4 million spent has been spent within 50 miles of the wind farm.

-South Branch Wind Farm saves more than 46 million gallons of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
+South Branch Wind Farm saves more than 201 million liters of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.